quux00/mybatis-koans/README.md

 If you don't have git, you can just [download a zip or tarball](https://github.com/midpeter444/mybatis-koans/downloads) of the koans.

+<a name="koanDirStr"></a>

 ### The koan directory structure

 There are tree main directories.

 **db:**
 The sakila database files are here.
 For H2, we provide the actual binary db file.
 For MySQL and PostgreSQL, we provide the SQL files for the schema and default dataset.
-In addition, documentation of the schema is available in the `postgessql/doc` and `mysql/doc` subdirectories.
+In addition, documentation of the schema is available in the `postgesql/doc` and `mysql/doc` subdirectories.

 **lib:**
 This is where to put jars (or links to jars) if you will be using ant.
 If you use maven, then you can ignore this directory.